-G. Transit, Bicycle and Recreational Routes
+E. Transit, Bicycle and Recreational Routes

-Figure 11 shows the transit, bicycle, and recreational routes serving the Focus Area.
+Figure 10 shows the transit, bicycle, and recreational routes serving the focus area.
 ABQ Ride provides local and commuter bus service on 12th Street and Rio Grande Boulevard.
 These are important routes providing connections to other regional transit routes and the downtown Alvarado Transit Center.

-The existing transit routes do not fully serve the Sawmill Wells Park Sector Plan Focus Area.
+The existing transit routes do not fully serve the Sawmill Wells Park Sector Plan area.
 Much of the area is outside the typical 1⁄4-mile walking distance to the transit routes.
-This plan recommends implementation of a local circulator system that connects key areas of the Focus Area to proposed municipal parking and the 12th Street transit hub.
-Figure 11 illustrates a potential local circulator route.
+This plan recommends implementation of a local circulator system that connects key areas of the focus area to municipal parking and the proposed 12th Street transit hub.
+Figure 10 illustrates a potential local circulator route.